The uvea describes the internal structures of the eyeball. Uveitis is inflammation of the uvea, and has a number of underlying causes.

 The uvea describes the internal structures of the eyeball and includes the iris and the ciliary body behind it as well as the choroid body in the rear of the eye.

-Anterior uveitis occurs at the front of the eye, resulting in visible reddened irritation, corneal edema, and dry eye.
-Posterior uveitis is more difficult to see, as it originates towards the back of the eye.
+Posterior uveitis is more difficult to see, as it originates toward the back of the eye.
 It can cause the pupil and iris to appear to bulge.

 Uveitis often develops alongside serious medical conditions such as FeLV, FIP, injuries, infections, or poisoning.
 Uveitis itself is often not as concerning as these other conditions.
 Prompt veterinary assistance is warranted to identify the underlying cause and intervene early in an effort to prevent complications like loss of vision.

 Uveitis can cause pain and vision loss.
-Symptoms of progressing eye disease include:

 • Pawing at the sore eye